Call Us 817-632-6458Email Us

 Every industrial construction assignment is organized around the full project sequence, not a disconnected field package.
 The scope usually includes the following considerations:

-• Utility capacity planning for power, water, sanitary, and fire protection.
+• Utility capacity planning for power, water, sanitary, and fire protection through City of Arlington and applicable utility providers.

-• Building envelope packages suited for larger spans and heavy-use occupancy.
+• Building envelope packages suited for larger spans and heavy-use occupancy in south and east Arlington industrial zones.

-• Truck courts, employee access, and circulation planning.
+• Truck courts, employee access, and circulation planning for facilities near the GM Assembly plant supplier corridor.

-• Commissioning support for life safety and building systems.
+• Commissioning support for life safety and building systems aligned with owner production startup.

-• Turnover planning that supports early occupancy and equipment move-in.
+• Turnover planning that supports early occupancy and equipment move-in on the owner's operational timeline.

 Delivery Process

-1. Initial feasibility review of site access, utilities, and jurisdiction requirements.
+1. Initial feasibility review of site access, Blackland clay subgrade conditions, utilities, and City of Arlington jurisdiction requirements.

-2. Preconstruction alignment around slab performance, structural spans, and loading needs.
+2. Preconstruction alignment around slab performance on expansive clay, structural spans, loading criteria, and GM-supplier corridor logistics.

-3. Procurement management for PEMB, joist, deck, and long-lead system packages.
+3. Procurement management for PEMB, joist, deck, and long-lead system packages in the DFW competitive materials market.

-4. Field operations that coordinate shell work with civil and utility installation.
+4. Field operations that coordinate shell work with civil and utility installation, keeping I-20 and SH 287 freight access in view.

-5. Startup and closeout planning matched to operational readiness milestones.
+5. Startup and closeout planning matched to production readiness milestones and owner workforce move-in schedules.

 Where This Service Fits Best